openshift/oadp-operator/docs/tekton-oadp-nonadmin/README.md

 ![Screenshot from 2023-03-17 10-36-42](https://user-images.githubusercontent.com/138787/225965236-3f78ea35-ef11-40ce-8c31-349c32cc3e56.png)

+### Trigger a backup as a non-admin user
+Log into Openshift as the non-admin user buzz1, and click `Pipelines`

 * You should now see a new tekton pipeline created call `backup-pipeline`
   * Click `Actions`
     * **NOTE** you should see the user only has permissions to `Start` the pipeline